symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

         {{ block('button_widget') }}
     {% endblock live_collection_button_add_widget %}

-If you only want to customize some attributes maybe simpler to use the options in the form type:
+If you only want to customize some attributes, it maybe simpler to use the options in the form type:

     // ...
     ->add('comments', LiveCollectionType::class, [